 This post contains affiliate links.
 Please see our disclosure policy.

-This One Pot French Onion Pasta is rich and creamy, with sweet caramelized onions, cremini mushrooms and orecchiette.
+This Viral One Pot French Onion Pasta is rich and creamy, with sweet caramelized onions, cremini mushrooms and orecchiette.
 Simple, delicious and easily adaptable for vegan and gluten free.

 One Pot French Onion Pasta